-Analysis | The Redskins’ top 10 draft picks under Dan Snyder over the past 20 years
+Analysis | Redskins’ top 10 draft picks under Daniel Snyder over the past 20 years

 Fourth-round pick in 2015 (105th overall)

-22 AV in first four years, 11 more than expected
+22 AV in first four years (11 more than expected)

-“He is a receiver first, punt returner second,” then-Redskins General Manager Scot McCloughan said after Washington drafted the former Duke standout.
+“He is a receiver first, punt returner second,” then-Redskins general manager Scot McCloughan said after Washington drafted the former Duke standout.
 “And he’s going to come in here, you put him in the slot, he’s going to be tough to cover.
 He’s a football player.”

-In 2017 Crowder led all slot receivers in yards separating him and his defender (3.6).
-He also averaged 3.9 yards of separation when he lined up outside.
-Crowder missed seven games with an ankle injury in 2018 and signed with the Jets as a free agent after the season.
-During his first year in New York, he led the team with 78 catches.
+In 2017, Crowder led all slot receivers in yards separating him and his defender (3.48).
+He also averaged 3.88 yards of separation when he lined up outside.
+Crowder missed seven games with an ankle injury in 2018 and signed with the Jets after the season.
+During his first year with New York, he led the team with 78 catches.

 5. Bashaud Breeland